 User reviews consistently refer to Cision as the most difficult PR software to learn and use.
 It’s a powerful tool, but its range of functionality can be overwhelming.

-Their social listening tool has search limits based on your subscription plan, so PR pros that use Cision recommend new users confirm their limit in their price quote so they can avoid hitting their search max quicker than they’d like.
+Their social listening tool has search limits based on your subscription plan, so PR pros that use Cision recommend new users confirm their limit in their price quote to avoid hitting their search max quicker than they’d like.

 Some users also recommend setting up Google Alerts to catch media mentions that the software sometimes misses.
 Their pricing is on the higher end of all Google Alerts alternatives, and there’s no free trial, free dedicated training, or free set-up.